Noncontact friction: Role of phonon damping and its nonuniversality: Analytical Results

 \Cref{eq:friction_results} reduces to Eqs.~(35) and (36) of Ref.~\cite{volokitin06a} at $\eta=0$, i.e., the first terms of $\Gamma_{xx}$ and $\Gamma_{zz}$ (given in Ref.~\cite{volokitin06a} for $b=2$).
 The term linear in $\eta$ of $\Gamma_{xx}$ is equivalent to Eq.~(48) of Ref.~\cite{volokitin06a} for the case of a van der Waals interaction between a cylindrical probe and the surface.

-The friction tensor at $\eta=0$ accounts for the contribution from phonon radiation; motion of the probe on the surface creates phonons that travel through the solid~\cite{persson85a,persson99a,hu20a}.
-We will refer to the contribution of phonon radiation as the elastic contribution since it prevails in a purely elastic solid.
+{The friction tensor at $\eta=0$ accounts for the mechanism of excited sound waves that travel through the solid~\cite{persson85a,persson99a,hu20a} (are radiated away).
+We will refer to this contribution of phonon radiation as the elastic contribution since it prevails in a purely elastic solid.}

-Notice that, at $\omega=0$, the elastic contribution of the parallel component $\Gamma_{xx}(h,0)$ vanishes, whereas that of the perpendicular one $\Gamma_{zz}(h,0)$ exhibits a non-vanishing friction coefficient.
-This is because the parallel motion of the probe does not exert any net force on the surface due to the axial symmetry.
+Notice that, at $\omega=0$, the parallel component $\Gamma_{xx}(h,0)$ { is proportional to the viscosity $\eta$, while the perpendicular one $\Gamma_{zz}(h,0)$ exhibits also a term independent of $\eta$.
+This is due to the different waves excited by parallel and perpendicular motion.}

-Interestingly, for a viscoelastic system, the friction components have additional contributions that are not present in a purely elastic system.
-These contributions result from the damped (or viscous) motion of solid atoms as it is controlled by the viscosity $\eta$.
+The contributions that depend on the viscosity $\eta$ result from the damped (or viscous) motion of solid atoms.
 We thus refer them as the viscous contribution.
 The viscous contribution survives at the limit of zero driving frequency.
-This might be counterintuitive, as the phonon decay length diverges at $\omega\to 0$, and one may conclude that phonon damping is irrelevant.
+This might be counter intuitive, as the phonon decay length diverges at $\omega\to 0$, and one may conclude that phonon damping is irrelevant.
 The viscosity $\eta$, nevertheless, plays an important role for the friction at $\omega\to 0$.

-To conclude this section, we comment that our work goes beyond literature~\cite{volokitin06a} by i) inclusion of the viscous contribution for the $zz$ component, ii) extending the friction tensor for various powers of $n$, by iii) providing a quantitative analysis using atomistic simulations, and lastly by iv) a qualitative analysis of the (non-)universality of the friction tensor.
+To conclude this section, we comment that our work goes beyond literature~\cite{volokitin06a} by i) inclusion of the viscous contribution for the $zz$ component, ii) extending the friction tensor for various powers of $n$, by iii) providing a quantitative analysis using atomistic simulations, and lastly by iv) a qualitative analysis of the (non)universality of the friction tensor.